nhuphuc1602/elfie_technical_assignment/README.md

 ---

 ## Notes
 - Ensure the Android emulator or real device is running before executing tests.
+- In case of installation or launch app issues, try deleting the required app if it’s already installed on your device.
 - If you encounter issues with permissions, set `autoGrantPermissions` to `true` in `wdio.conf.ts`.
-- If you have any questions or issues regarding the framework or automation execution, feel free to contact me via email: <nhuphuc1602@gmail.com>.
+- Feel free to reach out via email: <nhuphuc1602@gmail.com> if you have any questions or need assistance with the framework or automation execution.